 Contact Lenses: Wearing contact lenses often increases tear evaporation that can result in irritation, increased protein deposits, infection, and discomfort.
 Dry Eye has been shown to be the leading cause of contact lens discomfort and reduced wear time.

 Environment: Exposure to various environments can reduce eye lubrication.
 These include sunny, dry or windy conditions; heaters, dehumidifiers, fans or air conditioning; sand, dust or pollen, smoke, high altitudes; work settings and prolonged computer use.

 Surgery: Surgical procedures can disrupt the production of tears.
-Unless Dry Eye was present before surgery, post surgical dry eye is almost always temporary.
+Unless Dry Eye was present before surgery, the post-surgical dry eye is almost always temporary.

-Autoimmune Disease: Many diseases and disorders can cause dry eye, such as Sjogren’s Syndrome, Rheumatoid Arthritis, Crohn’s Disease and Diabetes.
+Autoimmune Disease: Many diseases and disorders can cause dry eyes, such as Sjogren’s Syndrome, Rheumatoid Arthritis, Crohn’s Disease and Diabetes.